celery/celery/docs/userguide/daemonizing.rst

 directory to when it starts (to find the module containing your app, or your configuration module).

-The daemonization script is configured by the file :file:`/etc/default/celeryd`, which is a shell (:command:`sh`) script.
-You can add environment variables and the configuration options below to this file.
-To add environment variables you must also export them (e.g. :command:`export DISPLAY=":0"`)
+The daemonization script is configured by the file :file:`/etc/default/celeryd`.
+This is a shell (:command:`sh`) script where you can add environment variables like the configuration options below.
+To add real environment variables affecting the worker you must also export them (e.g. :command:`export DISPLAY=":0"`)

 ..
 Admonition:: Superuser privileges required